yasuo-ozu/rusty-man/README.md

 ## Installation

-To install rusty-man, clone this repository and use cargo to build the project, or use `cargo install`.
-See the [`INSTALL.md`][] file for more information.
+To install rusty-man from source, clone this repository and use cargo to build the project, or use `cargo install`.
+See the [`INSTALL.md`][] file for more information.  rusty-man is also available as a package for these distributions:
+- Arch Linux: [`rusty-man`][pkg-aur] in the Arch User Repository

 rusty-man should run on all platforms supported by [`crossterm`][].
 If you have trouble running rusty-man on your platform or if you want to help porting